-The weighted average fair value of the options granted during the year is \$0.10 per option, each contract fair value having been estimated at the date of grant using the Black-Scholes option pricing model with the following assumptions: risk-free weighted-average interest of 0.60% to 0.80%, expected dividend yield of nil, average expected volatility of 155.40% to 156.24% and expected life term of 60 months.
-As all outstanding options were fully vested at June 30, 2017, there was no share-based compensation in the three months period ended September 30, 2017.
+The fair value of the 500,000 options granted in December is \$0.05 per option, the fair value having been estimated at the date of grant using the Black-Scholes option pricing model with the following assumptions: risk-free weighted-average interest of 1.61%, expected dividend yield of nil, average expected volatility of 156.24% and expected life term of 60 months.
+Under this method of calculation, the Company has recorded \$12,939 as stock based compensation for the three months ended December 31, 2017, being the fair value of the options vested during the period.
+Options that have been issued and remain outstanding vest half immediately on the date of grant and half twelve months from the date of grant.